The purpose of an IRB is to review research conducted using human subjects. For the purposes of APUS IRB, research is defined as being both:

 Because most graduate level projects are very time sensitive, graduate students are encouraged to begin discussing the nature of their research design plan and its potential for IRB review with their instructor as soon as possible.
 Students should expect the IRB process to take at least one month.
 All IRB applications MUST have instructor approval.

 - Complete the required CITI training: Social and Behavioral Research Investigators course.
 Visit the Research Ethics Training page for more information.

 - Follow the IRB step-by-step process.

 - If IRB approval is received, it is the investigator's responsibility to ensure appropriate human subject protection while conducting research.

 - Once the IRB has approved the research, the investigator will need to contact the IRB if there are changes in the study protocol, adverse events (should any occur), and/or project renewals.
-Visit the IRB Application Process page for forms needed to complete any of these situations.
+Contact the IRB office at [email protected] for instructions on how to document these events.

 For an in-class assignment that requires an IRB review, instructors have an obligation to ensure that students understand their ethical obligations in carrying out their research design plan.
 Instructors will need to provide guidance to students collecting human subject data in order to minimize any unwitting or unintentional harm to their subjects or other students, especially if students will interact with or collect private information about vulnerable individuals.

 - Review and confirm if the student’s classroom or group project involves human subject research and requires IRB approval.